How Unit helps AngelList become their customers’ financial mission control

 “Stack abstracts away the administrative drag of running a company, so that founders can focus on finding product market fit,” says Sumukh Sridhara, who leads the startup-focused team at AngelList.

 At the core of AngelList Stack is a bank account: a place for founders to receive investment dollars and manage their expenses.
 To power that bank account—as well as additional features like debit cards, wires, and ATMs—AngelList Stack relies on Unit.
-That means Unit shoulders the burdens of the bank relationship, compliance, and back-end infrastructure so that AngelList can focus on other priorities.
+That means Unit streamlines the bank relationship, compliance, and back-end infrastructure so that AngelList can focus on other priorities.

 At the heart of AngelList’s decision to launch AngelList Stack is an interesting question: why build banking rather than other products and features?
 Why would AngelList’s customers want to bank with them, as opposed to a traditional bank like Chase or Wells Fargo?
 According to Sridhara, the answer is twofold: